Carl Folke: Biography

+In 2023 he stepped down as science director, and was succeeded by Beatrice Crona and Magnus Nyström.
+He continues to be Chairman of the Board of the Stockholm Resilience Centre.

-He was elected member of the Royal Swedish Academy of Sciences in 2002 and serves on its Environmental Research Committee.
+Folke was elected member of the Royal Swedish Academy of Sciences in 2002 and serves on its Environmental Research Committee.
 He is among the founders of the Resilience Alliance.
 He was involved in the development of the International Society for Ecological Economics and contributed to Millennium Ecosystem Assessment.

+Folke served as Co-Editor in Chief of Ecology and Society (formerly Conservation Ecology) from 2002-2019.